prapti-ai/prapti/docs/local_llms.md

 ## Others

-We plan to add support for other local LLM libraries.
+We plan to add support for other local LLM engines.
 Watch this space, or contribute your own.